BerkeleyLab/assert/README.md

 Documentation
 -------------

-See [Assert's GitHub Pages site] for HTML documentation generated with [`ford`].

-For further documentation, please see [example/README.md] and the [tests].
-Also, the code in [src] has comments formatted for generating HTML documentation using [FORD].
+Please see [example/README.md] and the [tests] for examples of how to use Assert.

 ### Potential pitfalls of `call_assert` macros: